guldskog/sassy-components/README.md

        padding-left: 10px
 ```

-Here all elements (including the block it self) listens to if the block has the
+Here all elements (including the block itself) listens to if the block has the
 block modifier **"bigger"** The syntax is very clean.
 Modifiers still works as usual.

 ## More "complex" example